cordova-plugin-camera-preview/cordova-plugin-camera-preview/README.md

 # storeToFile

-When capturing large images you rather want those to be stored into a file instead of having those base64 enconded, as enconding at least on Android is very expensive.
-With the feature storeToFile enabled the plugin will capture the image into a temporary file inside the application temporary cache (the same place where Cordova will extract your assets). *NOTE:* this method will overwrite any previous captured image for sake of simplicity, so if you want to capture multiple images and keep those, you will need assistance from some other plugin to rename the file or store somewhere else, this is made by design to keep the plugin simple.
+When capturing large images you may want them to be stored into a file instead of having them base64 enconded, as enconding at least on Android is very expensive.
+With the feature storeToFile enabled the plugin will capture the image into a temporary file inside the application temporary cache (the same place where Cordova will extract your assets).
 This method is better used with *disableExifHeaderStripping* to get the best possible performance.

 Example: